-- Ecommerce features: Businesses selling products and unscheduled services will find Squarespace easier to use and more versatile in terms of marketing options, though the lack of abandoned cart reecovery on lower-tier plans is notable.
-Hotels, restaurants, and other businesses that require customers to set up appointments/reservations will be pleased to find tools for this built right into Wix.
+- Ecommerce features: Businesses selling products and unscheduled services will find Squarespace easier to use and more versatile in terms of marketing options, though the lack of abandoned cart recovery on lower-tier plans is notable.
+Hotels, restaurants and other businesses that require customers to set up appointments/reservations will be pleased to find tools for this built right into Wix.

 - Add-ons and integrations: Wix offers significantly more add-ons and integrations, including a greater number of free integrations.

 - Pricing: For freelance professionals and regular ecommerce stores, Squarespace is more affordable.
-However, if you need specialized tools like the ability to set up reservations, Wix is the more cost-effective choice.
+However, if you need specialized tools, such as the ability to set up reservations, Wix is the more cost-effective choice.
 Small businesses can also save money with Wix by using the free email marketing tools.